iotaledger/bee/bee-message/tip.md

   - **input side of the transaction:** the transaction destroys tokens.
 The presence and validation of the foundry outputs of the native tokens determines whether the tokens are burned (removed from the ledger) or melted in the foundry.

 ##### Storage Deposit Return Unlock Condition
-This unlock condition is employed to achieve conditional sending.
-An output that has
-<i>Storage Deposit Return Unlock Condition</i> specified can only be consumed in a transaction that deposits
-`Return Amount` IOTA coins into `Return Address`.
+An output that has <i>Storage Deposit Return Unlock Condition</i> specified can only be consumed in a transaction that deposits `Return Amount` IOTA coins into `Return Address`.
 When several of such outputs are consumed, their return amounts per `Return Addresses` are summed up and the output side must deposit this total sum per `Return Address`.

 ###### Additional syntactic transaction validation rule:
 - `Return Amount` must be ≥ than `Minimum Storage Deposit` and must not be `0`.